kenzillig/kenzillig.github.io/_posts/2020-12-15-Review_Published.md

 This publication was one of the first projects I took on as a graduate student at UC Davis way back in 2015.
 It originally began as a literature review for the State Water Board of California, that initial version can be found [here]({{https://kenzillig.github.io/}}/assets/pdf/Waterboard_report_2018.pdf).
 Over dozens of drafts and years of adjustment it evolved into a more forward looking piece that I hope will motivate more ecosystem focused approaches towards thermal management of at-risk species.
 I am grateful to my three co-authors for sticking with it this whole time, and to the abundance of others who offered advice and edits over the past years.

-###### The manuscript is still being prepared, but when released the online version will be posted here.
 ###### Citation for this manuscript:
-######    Zillig, K. W., Lusardi, R. L., Moyle, P. B., Fangue, N. A. (*Accepted*).
+######    Zillig, K. W., Lusardi, R. L., Moyle, P. B., Fangue, N. A. (2021).
 One-size does not fit all: Variation in Thermal Eco-physiology among Pacific Salmonids.
 Reviews in Fisheries and Fish Biology.